Contacting the department

+Photography is taught in year 10 & 11 only, but is touched upon briefly in KS3.
 The difference between art and Photography is that Photography allows exploration of photographic materials and techniques.
 Skills and techniques such as composition and lighting are developed through workshops and experimentation with themes and ideas.
 As in Art & Design, students in Photography work towards a final piece.
-The drawing side is still required to show and enhance ideas and to show progression throughout the sketchbook.
+Drawing is still required to show and enhance ideas and to show progression throughout the sketchbook.
 Along with producing work in the traditional sketchbook style format, students also have the opportunity to produce and present photographic ideas and work in the form of a Blog.

 What kind of pupil would this course suit?
 The course requires students to develop the ability to research, plan carefully, and work independently on developing photographic ideas resulting with an end photographic/film based product.
 The ability to research and pursue ideas fully and in greater detail will be a big advantage.